 Note: There are no tours on Matchdays or from 1.00 pm the day before European fixtures.

-Tickets for Arsenal are in high demand, so much so that there’s even talks of expanding the capacity of The Emirates.
+Tickets for Arsenal football club are in high demand, so much so that there’s even talks of expanding the capacity of The Emirates.
 This would certainly be impressive if this was ever to happen.

 As is usual, the club’s official website (see useful links) is the best source to buy tickets, although you may have to join Arsenal supports group to be in with a chance of getting them.